Winkabar San Eain

-Winkabar San Eain (ဝင်္ကပါစံအိမ်) is a Burmese drama television series.
+Winkabar San Eain (ဝင်္ကပါစံအိမ်; lit.
+'The Labyrinth House'), also known as Dark Castle, is a Burmese drama television series.
 It aired on MRTV-4, from November 23, 2015 to January 19, 2016, on Mondays to Fridays at 19:30 for 40 episodes.

+Synopsis

+When a woman from an upper-class family runs away from home after her mother remarries, she ends up in a mansion full of secrets located on a hilltop town, where she finds true love along with complicated domestic problems.